Rain On Me’s aim is to develop gratitude and understanding within individuals so we can learn to be kinder to ourselves and also to others around us.

 We do half day/full day Mental Health Workshops for Year 12/13 students.

 The workshop begins with the rules (for example, confidentiality) and brief introductions.
 This is followed by a listening exercise to warm up the group.
-We then facilitate fun activities like drawing, public speaking, letter writing and mindfulness techniques to explore specifically gratitude, listening, trust, empathy, self love and forgiveness.
+We then facilitate fun activities like drawing, public speaking, letter writing and mindfulness techniques to explore specifically gratitude, empathy, self love and forgiveness.

 These exercises avoid the session from getting too overwhelming in one sitting and allow the mind to stay alert.